 Changes in UI system hurting workers and communitiesNorth Carolinians who lost their jobs through no fault of their own stand less chance of collecting unemployment insurance or replacing prior wages than before changes were made to the system in 2013.
 Learn more »

 - The economic downturn affected nearly all workers in N.C.Those hard hit by unemployment faced struggles to make ends meet and find work in a jobless recovery.
 The broader economy has suffered, too, as small businesses see a decline in demand for their goods and services.

-The economy needs a strengthened unemployment insurance system to ensure that the jobs deficit can be reversed and the rebuilding of our economy is on sounder footing.
-And yet policymakers in North Carolina implemented radical changes to the state’s unemployment insurance system that will undermine its effectiveness.
+The economy needs a strengthened unemployment insurance system to ensure that jobless workers stay connected to the labor market and can meet their basic needs while they seek work.
+It is this ability to make basic purchases that supports local businesses and stabilizes local economies.
+And yet policymakers in North Carolina implemented radical changes to the state’s unemployment insurance system that have undermined its effectiveness.
 They slashed benefit amounts and duration of benefits while failing to recognize the critical alignment that is necessary between the design of the system and broader economic conditions.

 The I am a Tar Heel Worker campaign calls on North Carolina’s policymakers to:

 1. Re-balance the state’s unemployment insurance system so that it serves its purpose as an insurance system for the broader economy.

 2. Address the financing of the unemployment insurance trust fund so that the system is funded in good times and able to support the economy in downturns.